-- must acknowledge the support of La Trobe University.
-The acknowledgement statement should read: "This work was supported by a La Trobe University Graduate Research Scholarship." - Candidates in receipt of a La Trobe University Full Fee Research Scholarship must acknowledge the support of La Trobe University.
-The acknowledgement statement should read: "This work was supported by a La Trobe University Full Fee Research Scholarship." - Candidates in receipt of a La Trobe University Industry Scholarship must acknowledge the support of La Trobe University and their industry partner.
-The acknowledgement statement should read: "This work was supported by a La Trobe University and <insert industry partner's name> Industry Scholarship <insert full name of scholarship>". - Candidates in receipt of a specialist scholarship (e.g., Dennis McDermott Research Scholarships or Flexible Research Scholarship); scholarship from another funding body (e.g., NHMRC); an industry partner top-up; their School or Department; or receiving sponsorship (e.g., government funded sponsorship) should check with their funding body on the preferred content of the acknowledgement statement.
+- candidates in receipt of a Research Training Program Fees Offset Scholarship and/or a Research Training Program Stipend must acknowledge the Australian Government's support.
+This applies to all domestic candidates including Australian and New Zealand citizens and Australian Permanent Residents for the RTP Fees Offset Schoralship which has covered the tuition fees.
+The acknowledgement statement should read: - "This work was supported by an Australian Government Research Training Program Scholarship." - candidates in receipt of a La Trobe University Graduate Research Scholarship must acknowledge the support of La Trobe University.
+The acknowledgement statement should read: - "This work was supported by a La Trobe University Graduate Research Scholarship." - candidates in receipt of a La Trobe University Full Fee Research Scholarship must acknowledge the support of La Trobe University.
+The acknowledgement statement should read: - "This work was supported by a La Trobe University Full Fee Research Scholarship." - candidates in receipt of a La Trobe University Industry Scholarship must acknowledge the support of La Trobe University and their industry partner.
+The acknowledgement statement should read: - "This work was supported by a La Trobe University and <insert industry partner's name> Industry Scholarship." - candidates in receipt of a National Industry PhD Scholarship must acknowledge the support of the program.
+The acknowledgement statement should read: - "This research was supported (partially or fully) by the Australian Government through the Department of Education's National Industry PhD Program (project <enter project number>).
+The views expressed herein are those of the authors and are not necessarily those of the Australian Government or Department of Education." - candidates in receipt of a specialist scholarship (e.g., a Dennis McDermott Research Scholarship or a Flexible Research Scholarship); scholarship from another funding body (e.g., NHMRC); an industry partner top-up; their school, department, institute or laboratory; or receiving sponsorship (e.g., government funded sponsorship) should check with the Graduate Research School or their funding body on the preferred content of the acknowledgement statement.

-5.6 Additional Requirements (as applicable)
+5.6: Additional Requirements (as applicable)

-- The extent of collaboration with, and/or contribution by, others, including 'Jointly Authored Work' (see Section B, 6). - The details of any publications reproduced in the thesis, including content reproduced from a book - The title, nature and details of any practice-based work (including its public performance, presentation, exhibition or publication). - That all research procedures reported in the thesis were approved by the relevant Ethics Committee, Safety Committee or authorized officer. - The extent and the nature of any other assistance received.
+• The extent of collaboration with, and/or contribution by, others, including 'Jointly Authored Work' (see Section B, 7).

+- The details of any publications reproduced in the thesis, including content reproduced from a book. - The title, nature and details of any practice-based work (including its public performance, presentation, exhibition or publication). - That all research procedures reported in the thesis were approved by the relevant Ethics Committee, Safety Committee or authorised officer. - The extent and the nature of any other assistance received.

-5.7 Main Text
+5.7: Main Text